BeatrizSanssi/pwd/README.md

 - Question: "Is it okay to just create a simple "about" application with some text?"
 - Answer: Yes.
 However, one of the grading criteria for this assignment will be how well you can adapt to using APIs that you have not yet used in the course.

+The paint app should enable the user to choose a color (#23).
+The paint app should enable the user to choose a size to the pen and eraser (#24).
+The paint app should enable the user to colorize the whole canvas or parts of the users drawings (#25).

 ## Requirements for a passing grade